Edwards-R/redlist_docs/rulings.md

 ## B Number of Locations and DD
 `DD` - Data Deficient - has been added to the list of options for B2: number of locations.
 Some taxa have such low data that a judgement on the number of locations cannot be safely made.
 The predominant cause for this is expected to be low sampling effort or difficulty in obtaining samples.

+## Vagrancy
+A taxon is considered a vagrant if it has not demonstrated either
+- The presence of a breeding population in the assessment area during the 30 year time period in consideration
+- A minimum of three years consistent presence in the assessment area during the 30 year time period in consideration

+## Nativeness
+Whether a taxon is 'native' or not is a complex topic which often gets overtaken by emotive responses rather than logical.
+It is entirely reasonable to expect taxa to colonise the assessment area, the difference in applicability is instead found in the manner in which this colonisation occurs.
+For the purpose of this project, a taxon is eligible for assessment ('native') if it is considered to have arrived in the assessment area via non-anthropically-assisted means.

+There are many edge cases for this statement.
+Most notably, taxa which are suspected to have arrived via both anthropic and non-anthropic means.
+These taxa are eligible for inclusion, but should have their suspected anthropic contribution noted on the assessment.

+Secondly, taxa which have expanded from a country wherein the taxon is considered an anthropic introduction shall be considered the product of anthropic interference. *Vespa velutina: iso.
+Archer: 1989* is a prime consideration of this.
+The taxon has been found in produce imported from Europe, as well has having colonised the southern British coast from France.